QMXTech/QMXMCStdLib/README.md

 #### Recent Changes:

+>2019-08-31 by Matthew J. Schultz (Korynkai):

+* Fixed a light intensity issue when using Mirage and resolve use of deprecated methods.
+(OpenLights will need this, too).

 >2019-08-30 by Robert M. Baker (Malachy):

 * Fixed bug in LightHalo causing certain blocks to become invisible.